-The rationale for a different procedure in case of operational creditor is based on the premise that the operational debts (such as trade debts, salary or wage claims, government dues) generally tend to be of smaller amounts (in comparison to financial debts) or are recurring in nature.
+The rationale for a different procedure in case of operational creditor is based on the premise that the operational debts (such as trade debts, salary or wage claims) generally tend to be of smaller amounts (in comparison to financial debts) or are recurring in nature.
 The possibility of disputed debts in relation to operational creditors is also higher in comparison to financial creditors such as banks and financial institutions.

-- (2) The corporate debtor shall, within a period of ten days of the receipt of the demand notice or copy of the invoice mentioned in sub-section (1) bring to the notice of the operational creditor - - (a) existence of a dispute, if any, or record of the pendency of the suit or arbitration proceedings filed before the receipt of such notice or invoice in relation to such dispute; - (b) the payment of unpaid operational debt- - (i) by sending an attested copy of the record of electronic transfer of the unpaid amount from the bank account of the corporate debtor; or - (ii) by sending an attested copy of record that the operational creditor has encashed a cheque issued by the corporate debtor.
+- "(1) An operational creditor may, on the occurrence of a default, deliver a demand notice of unpaid operational debtor copy of an invoice demanding payment of the amount involved in the default to the corporate debtor in such form and manner as may be prescribed. - (2) The corporate debtor shall, within a period of ten days of the receipt of the demand notice or copy of the invoice mentioned in sub-section (1) bring to the notice of the operational creditor - (a) existence of a dispute, if any, or record of the pendency of the suit or arbitration proceedings filed before the receipt of such notice or invoice in relation to such dispute; - (b) the payment of unpaid operational debt- - (i) by sending an attested copy of the record of electronic transfer of the unpaid amount from the bank account of the corporate debtor; or - (ii) by sending an attested copy of record that the operational creditor has encashed a cheque issued by the corporate debtor.